-After the survey, large industrial users were contacted to expand on their responses.
-This included discussions about:
+After the survey is issued, only prioritised large industrial users are contacted directly to expand on their survey responses.
+This includes discussions about:

-- Key electricity consumption drivers, such as exchange rates, commodity pricing, availability of feedstock, current and potential plant capacity, mine life, and cogeneration. - Current exposure of business to spot pricing and management of price exposures, such as contracting with retailers, Power Purchase Agreements and hedging. - Future management of prices and impact of prices on consumption, based on AEMO provided guidelines. - Potential drivers of major change in electricity consumption (e.g. expansion, closure, cogeneration, fuel substitution). - Assumptions governing the scenarios.
+- Key electricity consumption drivers, such as exchange rates, commodity pricing, availability of feedstock, current and potential plant capacity, mine life, and cogeneration. - Current exposure of business to spot pricing and management of price exposures, such as contracting with retailers, Power Purchase Agreements and hedging. - Future management of prices and impact of prices on consumption, based on AEMO provided guidelines. - Potential drivers of major change in electricity consumption (such as expansion, closure, outages, cogeneration, fuel substitution). - Their participation (if any) in Demand Side Management programs. - Assumptions governing the scenarios.

-Not all large industrial loads were interviewed.
-Interviews with large industrial loads were prioritised based on the following criteria:
+Not all LILs were interviewed.
+Interviews with LILs were prioritised based on the following criteria: